You have Options When Requesting Your 529 Plan College Savings

 The Federal Student Aid (FSA) Office of U.S. Department of Education offers low-interest Direct Student Loans to eligible students to help cover the college costs.
 They do have limits to the amount a student is eligible to receive each academic year known as annual loan limits.
 First year students can borrow up to $5,500; second year students can borrow up to $6,500; and third and fourth year students can only borrow $7,500 each year.
 These are typically the most affordable loans that are in the students name and require no payment while a student is enrolled at least half-time.
 Many families may want to limit the use of 529 plan disbursements so that your can maximize the use of these funds.

 Budget experts for years have encouraged consumers to think about budgets on a monthly basis.
 For many it is easier to pay a consistent amount monthly, especially for big ticket items like college costs.
-Stretching the 529 plan funds over four years will help families equalize cash payments from paychecks, borrowing student loans, and maximizing any free money sources.
+Stretching the 529 plan college savings funds over four years will help families equalize cash payments from paychecks, borrowing student loans, and maximizing any free money sources.

 Whatever your course of action for your 529 plan disbursements, remember that you typically have three options for how to disburse the funds: